ml-research/blendrl-dev/README_NUDGE_GROUP.md

    pip install torch-sparse -f https://data.pyg.org/whl/torch-2.4.0+cu121.html
    ```
    *Change CUDA version if necessary.
 If you have issues please follow the [official installation guide](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).*

+   *Make sure you're using the correct torch and torch-scatter/torch-sparse version for CPU or CUDA.
+The CPU version of torch is not compatible with CUDA torch-scatter/torch-sparse versions. **Mismatched versions will cause training to fail.***

 ## Run trained agents